wlandau/workers/README.md

 #> # ... with 1 more row
 ```

-To run your work, just hire a crew of persistent workers.
+To run your work, just hire a team of persistent workers.

 ``` r
 hire(